-Florian Helfrich is a PhD candidate at the Department of Science, Technology, and Policy Studies (STePS).
+Florian Helfrich is a PhD candidate at the Department of Technology, Policy and Society (TPS) at the section Knowledge, Transformation & Society (KiTeS).
 His research interests lie in the field of Science and Technology Studies (STS), Philosophy of Technology, Sociology and Governance Studies.
 In his current research, he is investigating socio-technical systems and infrastructures, their implementation in societies and the governance of them.

 Florian has received a B.A. degree with the major subject Sociology and minor subject Economics from the University of Tübingen, and a MSc degree in Philosophy of Science, Technology, and Society from the University of Twente.